 Volker Pacher, Sam Phillips present key differences between relational databases and graph databases, and how they use the later to model a complex domain and to gain insights into their data.

 The authors share insights from their experience building DSLs for business people.

 Eric Evans discusses three DDD patterns helping embedding CAP tradeoffs inside the domain model: Aggregates, Domain Events and Bounded Contexts.

-Eric Evans reviews what he has learned in the 5 years since the publication of Domain Driven Design - what works, what doesn't work, and how to conceptualize and describe it all.
-He argues that the fundamentals have held up well but there are differences in how I do things and look at things now.
+Eric Evans reviews what he has learned in the 5 years since the publication of Domain Driven Design.
 He also describes some new patterns and talks about changes of emphasis for existing patterns.

 Business users doing programming?
 Simonyi and Kolk presents how Intentional Software offers a radical new software approach that separates business knowledge from software engineering knowledge.